sumhungyee/telegram_ai/README.md

 # Installation Guide
 > [!NOTE]
-> The installation guide will be updated and streamlined by incorporating shell scripting, similar to [Telegram_ai_gptq](https://github.com/sumhungyee/telegram_ai_gptq).
+> This installation guide will be updated and streamlined by incorporating shell scripting, similar to [Telegram_ai_gptq](https://github.com/sumhungyee/telegram_ai_gptq).
+### Step 1
-1. Ensure your computer has a dedicate GPU with at least 8GB of VRAM and ensure CUDA Toolkit (>=11.8) is installed.
+Ensure your computer has a dedicate GPU with at least 8GB of VRAM and ensure CUDA Toolkit (>=11.8) is installed.

+### Step 2
-2. Navigate to a specific location on your computer, and clone the repository.
+Navigate to a specific location on your computer, and clone the repository.
   ```
   git clone https://github.com/sumhungyee/telegram_ai.git
   ```
+### Step 3
-3. Download the desired models off HuggingFace onto your computer and edit `config.ini`.
+Download the desired models off HuggingFace onto your computer and edit `config.ini`.
   To download, navigate to a directory of your choice.
 Then, perform the following operations.
   Recommended code LLM: [Deepseek-6.7b](https://arxiv.org/pdf/2401.14196.pdf)
   ```